 Born 1940 in Uruguay

-At the age of 12 he came to believe by reading the Sermon on the Mount - in a Bible someone had forgotten in a church.
+Juan, at the age of 12 came to believe in the Messiah by reading the Sermon on the Mount - in a Bible someone had forgotten in a church.
 He felt God's presence and work in his heart and it has remained so to this day.

-Juan said he could never use his musical and drawing talent at the same time.
-Before he came to the Ebenezer Home, he played the organ of the Emmanuel Church in Tel Aviv for about 30 years.
-When he became one of our residents in 2017, he started painting again without missing a day.
+When Juan became one of our residents in 2017, the Ebenezer team evaluated his ability and his need and were able to design a pencil that would enable him to begin painting again, in which he eagerly did without missing a day.
+For Juan, this was a miracle, but little did he realize, it was only the beginning!
 Juan is very productive in his creativity and has his own style.
 Since he is limited today because of his disability, he usually draws in pencil and concentrates on faces that he paints on large sheets of paper and that allow him to draw large lines.

 But what came next was totally unexpected…click to listen to Juan as he shares his testimony and what the Lord has done and continues to do in his life!